Invasion of the hippos: Colombia is running out of time to tackle Pablo Escobar’s wildest legacy

 In Africa, hippos act as ecosystem engineers, transferring nutrients from land to lakes and sculpting new channels for water as they tread across dry earth.
 Some researchers have suggested they could provide a similar service in their new home.
 They might even fill the environmental niche left by massive mammals that went extinct after the Ice Age: giant llamas, a rhino relative called Toxodon.

 But Nataly Castelblanco-Martínez, a Colombian ecologist working at the University of Quintana Roo in Mexico, was skeptical of this hypothesis.
 Colombia’s lakes and rivers are already home to large native mammals.
 Giant, guinea-pig-like capybaras feed on the grasses and fruits now consumed by hippos.
-Threatened Amazonian manatees may be crowded out of their habitat by the aggressive newcomers.
+Threatened Antillean manatees may be crowded out of their habitat by the aggressive newcomers.

 Management of the hippo problem takes resources away from Colombia’s hundreds of endangered animals, Castelblanco-Martínez said.
 It also distracts officials from dealing with the roughly 400 invasive species that threaten native ecosystems.

-Note: Correction: A previous version of this story misstated the manatee species affected by the growing hippo population.
-They are Antillean manatees.